PRISM-Consult: A Panel-of-Experts Architecture for Clinician-Aligned Diagnosis: Methods

 PRISM-Consult's framework extends PRISM by the expansion of the following elements: \begin{enumerate} \item A \textbf{router} trained on the earliest events of each episode to emit one or more domain flags (Cardiac--Vascular, Pulmonary, Gastro--Oesophageal, Musculoskeletal, Psychogenic).
 Inputs are the first 2--5 coded events represented as bag-of-concepts TF--IDF features projected to a 256-dim space, optionally concatenated with simple temporal features (e.g., time since triage).
-The router is a 2-layer transformer classifier with sigmoid outputs and focal loss to up-weight life-threatening domains. \item A set of \textbf{specialist models}---one per domain---initialized from the PRISM backbone and fine-tuned on domain-filtered corpora defined by the final gold-label codes specified above.
+The router is a logistic-regression classifier and a Platt scaling router with sigmoid outputs and class weighting to up-weight life-threatening domains. \item A set of \textbf{specialist models}---one per domain---initialized from the PRISM backbone and fine-tuned on domain-filtered corpora defined by the final gold-label codes specified above.
 To preserve parameter sharing and inference speed, each specialist uses low-rank adaptation (LoRA) on attention and feed-forward layers while keeping shared embeddings frozen; adapter ranks and learning rates are selected on a held-out dev set per domain. \item A \textbf{dispatch policy} at inference: if any life-threatening domain (e.g., AMI, PE, dissection) exceeds a calibrated threshold, a single high-priority specialist is invoked; otherwise the top-2 domains are consulted in parallel and their suggestions are merged by a deterministic arbitration layer (Cardiac $>$ Pulmonary $>$ Gastro $>$ Musculoskeletal $>$ Psychogenic). \end{enumerate}